AdaptiveCpp/AdaptiveCpp/doc/installing.md

   * Read more about [compatible clang and CUDA versions for the CUDA backend](install-cuda.md).
 * *For the ROCm backend*:
   * A recent **ROCm**, in particular HIP, must be installed.
   * hipSYCL requires clang for ROCm compilation.
 While AMD's clang forks can in principle be used, regular clang is usually easier to set up.
-Read more about [compatible clang versions for the ROCm backend](install-rocm.md).
+Read more about [compatible clang versions for the ROCm backend](install-rocm.md). **Note: Using AMD's clang 12 distribution that is part of ROCm 4.0 is not recommended because of significant performance regressions.
+Users should either use clang 11 with ROCm 4.0 or upgrade to ROCm 4.1.**
 * *For the Level Zero backend*:
   * The Level Zero loader and a Level Zero driver such as the Intel [compute runtime](https://github.com/intel/compute-runtime)
   * A clang with Intel's patches to generate SPIR-V; once all the required patches are upstreamed this will work with a regular clang, until then hipSYCL needs to be built against DPC++/Intel's LLVM [fork](https://github.com/intel/llvm).
 (Yes, this will also work for the CUDA and HIP backends)